 Elizabethtown College has an agreement for preferred admission to Lake Eric College of Osteopathic Medicine's (LECOM) following four years at Elizabethtown College.
-If admitted to LECOM, students must have a GPA of at least 3.2 in science courses and an overall GPA of at least 3.4 by the end of his or her junior year of college.
-A grade of C or higher must be earned in the courses listed below denoted by an asterisk ().
+If admitted to LECOM, students must have a GPA of at least 3.2 in science courses and an overall GPA of at least 3.4 by the end of their junior year of college.
+A grade of C or higher must be earned in the courses listed below denoted by an asterisk (\).
 Before beginning courses at LECOM, students must have earned a baccalaureate degree from Elizabethtown.
-For program information and admissions requirements, contact the Chair of HPAC.
+To participate in this agreement, students must apply directly to LECOM's Early Acceptance Program (https://lecom.edu/academics/early-acceptance-program/).
+For additional program information and admissions requirements, contact the Chair of HPAC.